mwganson/Parametric_Curve_FP/README.md

 <br/>

 ### ChangeLog
+* 2022.03.12
+** improve Save, Import, Append commands in dialog by allowing multiple selections ** add helix formula, make it first formula --thanks edwilliams16 for this formula
 * 2022.03.11
 ** bug fix fc(expr) better handle both unit and unitless expressions ** check for nested(fc(fc(expr)), which are not supported